mongodb-labs/cubes/README.md

 # OLAP Cubing for MongoDB

 This repository demonstrates the basic idea of creating and querying OLAP Cubes using the MongoDB Aggregation Framework.
-It accompanies the talk I presented at MongoDB World 2022 "Materialized Pre-Aggregations for Exploratory Analytics Queries".
+It accompanies the talk I presented at MongoDB World 2022 [Materialized Pre-Aggregations for Exploratory Analytics Queries](https://app.swapcard.com/widget/event/mongodb-world-2022/planning/UGxhbm5pbmdfODYxNzE2).

 An OLAP Cube can be seen as a pre-aggregated view of a dataset along certain dimensions of interest.
 The data is processed in a way that allows for fast ad-hoc analytics queries over the chosen dimensions for the purpose of data exploration or visualisation.